pranavworks100/chronex-ai/README.md

 ## Why Chronex?

 Most existing tools either check code or do a surface-level text search.
 Chronex works at the spec level — before any code is written — which is where fixing things is cheapest.

 A few things that make it different:

+- **Built for game docs, not software specs.** Every other test generation tool out there — BrowserStack, TestCollab, Keysight — works from PRDs, user stories, or Jira tickets.
+Clean, structured, software-style inputs.
+  Nobody is solving this for game docs, lore files, and multi-author design specs.

+- **It generates test cases from verified rules only.** Other tools take whatever's in your doc and run with it.
+Chronex only generates the test suite after contradictions are cleared — so your tests actually reflect what the game is supposed to do, not a broken spec.

 - **It catches contradictions across the whole doc, not just adjacent lines.** A rule on page 4 conflicting with something on page 47 — Chronex finds it.

 - **It understands context.** It doesn't flag a conditional rule as a contradiction to an unconditional one.
 It knows the difference.

 - **You resolve everything inside the platform.** No exports, no manual cross-referencing, no switching between tools.
-- **The test suite comes from verified rules only.** Other tools generate test cases from whatever's in the doc.
-Chronex only generates them after contradictions are cleared — so your test suite actually reflects what the game is supposed to do.
-- **It works on any game doc.** Design docs, lore bibles, system specs, chat logs, whatever format your team uses.

 ---